 Choose Pieces That Complement Each Other

-When mixing a traditional and modern style, pick pieces that complement each other.
+When mixing a traditional and modern style, pick pieces such occasional chairs and more that complement each other.
 For example, you can pair an antique lamp with an end table that looks similar to that time period.
 If you have a Japanese-inspired dining table, you can pair it with rice paper lamps.

 Mixing and matching furniture can bring unique style and cohesion to a room.
 By playing off common elements and themes, you can successfully mix and match furniture and create an eclectic flair in your home.